syntasso/workshop/enhancing-a-promise/README.md

 EOF
 ```

-Now we can then build this image with a custom tag:
+Now we can build this image with a custom tag:

 _(to run this command, make sure you are within the `request-pipeline-image` directory)_
 ```bash